Kelechi Iheanacho: Will fallen U17 star play any part in Leicester City’s top four chase? | Goal.com

 Failure to play in Europe’s premier club competition next season shouldn’t be seen as failure though, given the East Midlands side targeted a top six finish when this campaign started.

-Of all the sides earmarked to potentially challenge the applecart, Leicester are the only club living up to preseason expectations, and a win at a Southampton side winless on their turf this season could be another hurdle crossed.
+Of all the sides earmarked to potentially challenge the established order, Leicester are the only club living up to preseason expectations, and a win at a Southampton side winless on their turf this season could be another hurdle crossed.

-For Iheanacho, though, another nonappearance is expected at St Mary’s as he struggles for minutes on the pitch.
+For Iheanacho, though, another nonappearance is expected at St Mary’s as he continues to struggle for minutes.
 Rodgers hasn’t called on him at all this season, but a tough situation could prompt his first appearance of the campaign.
-While that’s highly unlikely, stranger things have happened.

 His malaise has deepened following an initial breakthrough in Manchester, and the decline of the 23-year-old destined for greatness after lighting up the United Arab Emirates has been a painful watch.